tradevisapp/infrastructure/README.md

 1. Validates Terraform code
 2. Plans infrastructure changes
 3. Applies changes when code is pushed to the main branch
+4. Can destroy the infrastructure when triggered manually

+### Using the GitHub Actions Workflow

+- **Apply**: The workflow automatically applies changes when you push to the main branch
+- **Destroy**: You can manually trigger the workflow to destroy the infrastructure:
+  1. Go to the "Actions" tab in your GitHub repository
+  2. Select the "Terraform CI/CD" workflow
+  3. Click "Run workflow"
+  4. Select "destroy" from the dropdown menu
+  5. Click "Run workflow"

 ## Prerequisites